Education for Sustainable Development

 - gender equality

-- a culture of peace and non-violence
+- promotion of a culture of peace and non-violence

 - global citizenship

-360° Education for All
+360° Education for everyone

-ESD applies to all forms of learning:
+ESD applies to all forms of education:

 - Formal education : in primary and secondary schools